awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

       This results in a 4096\-bit RSA private key that has been encrypted with the AES\-128 cipher\.
 **Important**
-Encryption provides greater security, but because an encrypted key requires a password, services depending on it cannot be auto\-started\.
+Encrypting the key provides greater security, but because an encrypted key requires a password, services depending on it cannot be auto\-started\.
 Each time you use this key, you need to supply the password "abcde12345" over an SSH connection\.

    1. RSA cryptography can be relatively slow, because its security relies on the difficulty of factoring the product of two large two prime numbers\.
 However, it is possible to create keys for SSL/TLS that use non\-RSA ciphers\.
 Keys based on the mathematics of elliptic curves are smaller and computationally faster when delivering an equivalent level of security\.
 Here is an example: